logo

 Paralegal Salary and Career Outlook

-Paralegal job applicants with a solid foundation in legal coursework as well as an area of expertise should fare competitively.
-There are several channels you can use to look for paralegal jobs, including our national jobs board, state and local job boards, LinkedIn, and your local paralegal association.
-Students can find support and tips concerning paralegal education and the profession through professional organizations such as the National Federation of Paralegal Associations (NFPA) and the National Association of Legal Assistants and Paralegals (NALA).
+There are several channels you can use to look for paralegal jobs, including our national jobs board, state and local job boards, LinkedIn, and your state and local paralegal association.
+Students can find support and tips concerning paralegal education and the profession through professional organizations such as the National Federation of Paralegal Associations (NFPA) and NALA, the Paralegal Association.

-Frequently Asked Quesions
+Frequently Asked Questions

 What is the difference between paralegals and lawyers?